software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 >
 > An anonymous user, that is an user who has not signed in, should be able to see the reading recommendation list.
 They shouldn not be able to add a reading recommendation or a category.

-> Signed in user should only be able to edit reading recommendations that they have added themselves.
-They should also be able to delete their own reading recommendations."
+> Signed in user should only be able to edit reading recommendations that they have added."
 >
 > -- The Product Owner

 1. As an anonymous user I want to register an account so that I can manage my personal reading recommendations
 2. As a signed in user I want to assosicate the added reading recommendation with my account so that I can manage my personal reading recommendations

-3. As a signed in user I want to delete my own reading recommendations so that I can get rid of useless reading recommendations
+For the _second user story_, the Developers came up with the following tasks:

+1. Add a /api/users/current REST API endpoint that returns the authenticated user's information
+2. Hide the "Add a reading recommendation" link in the reading recommendation list page if the user is not signed in
+3. Hide the "Add a category" link in the category list page if the user is not signed in
+4. Hide the "Edit" link in the reading recommendation list if the recommendation is not added by the signed in user
+5. Add a "Sign in" link to the navigation bar which is visible if user is not signed in

+{: .important-title }

 > Exercise 5
 >